 In order to avoid sins related to sexual immorality, one must shun all that evokes unclean feelings, such as unbridled behavior, obscene conversations, music and dancing which arouses lustful desires, watching of indecent movies and magazines, and the like.

 That’s easy enough if you’re a monk; otherwise, you need to make some tough decisions.
 No more porn?
 No more dark thrash metal?
 Seriously, this rule sucks.
 Remember, God gave these commandments a long, long time ago, before the invention of DVDs, CDs, fake breasts and the Internet.
-Let’s assume that God has moved with the times – we can therefore ignore the finer details of this commandment because it’s simply too antiquated.
+Let’s assume God has moved with the times – we can therefore ignore the finer details of this commandment because it’s simply too antiquated.
 Just try not to cheat on your wife or husband more than once a year.

 Thou shall not steal